-- Investments at fair value through other comprehensive income and investments at amortised cost are classified in the relevant time band based on expectations as to their realisation.
+- Loans and advances to customers are classified based on their expected repayment schedule.
+Overdraft accounts are classified in the over one year time band.
+Accumulated loss allowances on loans and advances are classified in the over one year time band based on the expected repayment schedule of loans and advances. - Investments at fair value through other comprehensive income and investments at amortised cost are classified in the relevant time band based on expectations as to their realisation.
 In most cases, this is the maturity date, unless there is an indication that the maturity will be prolonged or there is an intention to sell, roll or replace the security with a similar one.
-Accumulated loss allowances on investments at fair value through other comprehensive income and investments at amortised cost are classified in the over one year time band. - Customer deposits are classified based on a combination of contractual maturity as well as behavioural analysis. - Funding from Central Bank and other borrowings are classified based on their expected repayment schedule and the Bank's intentions where earlier repayment is permitted. - Accumulated loss allowances on financial guarantees and commitments recognised under other liabilities are classified in the over one year time band based on their expected realisation or maturity. - Lease liabilities are classified based on their expected repayment schedule. - The expected maturity of all other assets and liabilities is the same as their contractual maturity.
+Accumulated loss allowances on investments at fair value through other comprehensive income and investments at amortised cost are classified in the over one year time band. - Customer deposits are classified based on a combination of contractual maturity as well as behavioural experience analysis. - Funding from the Central Bank and other borrowings are classified based on their expected repayment schedule and the Bank's intentions where earlier repayment is permitted. - Accumulated loss allowances on financial guarantees and commitments recognised under other liabilities are classified in the over one year time band based on their expected realisation or maturity. - Lease liabilities are classified based on their expected repayment schedule. - The expected maturity of all other assets and liabilities is the same as their contractual maturity.
 If they do not have a contractual maturity, the expected maturity is based on the timing the asset is expected to be realised and the liability is expected to be settled.

 30. Net cash flow from operating activities

-Profit/(loss) before tax 2021 € 997.826 As restated 2020 € (1.745.995) Adjustments: Depreciation of property and equipment 690.510 712.170 Amortisation of intangible assets 241.059 212.664 (Decrease)/increase in credit loss allowance (216.716) 715.353 Loss on disposal of financial instruments 800 - Net foreign exchange (gains) / losses (18.261) 11.190 Write-off of other receivables 3.595 7.124 Interest expense on lease liabilities 25.847 29.982 Interest expense on other borrowings Amortisation of premiums / discounts and interest on debt 35.589 52.145 securities (112.592) (78.922) Reversal of impairment on property and equipment (73.925) (81.714) Interest income from funding received from central banks (289.061) - 286.845 1.579.992 Changes in operating assets: Obligatory balances held with the Central Bank (729.664) (716.678) Long-term placements with banks - 1.173.847 Loans and advances to customers (35.412.852) (62.423.859) Other assets (128.356) (370.559) (36.270.872) (62.337.249) Changes in operating liabilities: Customer deposits 72.933.544 71.676.128 Provisions and other liabilities 1.026.488 (1.355.702) 73.960.032 70.320.426 Net cash flow from operating activities 38.973.831 7.817.174
+2022 2021

+€ €

+Profit before tax 1.899.180 997.826

+Adjustments:

+Depreciation of property and equipment 714.635 690.510

+Amortisation of intangible assets 267.265 241.059

+Increase/ (Decrease) in credit loss allowance 130.388 (216.716)

+Loss on disposal of financial instruments 907 800

+Loss on disposal of fixed assets 908 -

+Write off of intangible assets 13.523

+Net foreign exchange gains (41.085) (18.261)

+Write-off of other receivables 4.090 3.595

+Interest expense on lease liabilities 26.212 25.847

+Interest expense on other borrowings 64.130 35.589

+Interest income including amortisation of premiums /discounts on debt securities (199.048) (112.592)

+Reversal of impairment on property and equipment - (73.925)

+Interest income from funding received from central banks (65.832) (289.061)

+916.093 286.845

+Changes in operating assets:

+Obligatory balances held with the Central Bank (547.859) (729.664)

+Long-term placements with banks - -

+Loans and advances to customers (26.169.108) (35.412.852)

+Other assets (700.409) (128.356)

+(27.417.376) (36.270.872)

+Changes in operating liabilities:

+Customer deposits 60.660.208 72.933.544

+Provisions and other liabilities (320.349) 1.026.488

+- 60.339.859 73.960.032

+Net cash flow from operating activities 35.737.756 38.973.831